-The Fletcher Concrete site at Stratford was found to be non-compliant at the time of the inspection.
-The follow up investigation due to the non-compliance found the site was compliant and the letter of explanation detailed sufficient actions had been taken to prevent further non-compliance.
+The Fletcher Concrete site at Stratford was found to be non-compliant due to laboratory analysis of the discharge from samples collected on 08 December 2020.
+The follow up investigation was carried out following works to improve the treatment system undertaken by the consent holder.
+This inspection found that the site was compliant and representative sample results of the discharge supported this.